abstratt/eclipsegraphviz/README.md

 [![Build Status](https://textuml.ci.cloudbees.com/buildStatus/icon?job=eclipse-graphviz)](https://textuml.ci.cloudbees.com/job/eclipse-graphviz/)

-EclipseGraphviz is Eclipse plug-in that provides a Java API for Graphviz and an Image Viewer view that allows easily visualizing the graphical output of your .dot files as you save changes to them.
+EclipseGraphviz is an Eclipse plug-in that provides a Java API for Graphviz and an Image Viewer view that allows easily visualizing the graphical output of your .dot files as you save changes to them.

 #Installing EclipseGraphviz